PeterMosmans/ansible-role-dokuwiki/README.md

 Requirements
 ------------

-A webserver having PHP installed, e.g. by using PeterMosmans.apache2
+A webserver having PHP installed.
+For Apache, we suggest using [PeterMosmans.apache2](https://github.com/PeterMosmans/ansible-role-apache2).
+If you prefer Nginx, please use [Nginxinc.nginx](https://github.com/nginxinc/ansible-role-nginx).

 Role Variables